belliveaurejean1996/LearningGit/README.md

 # LearningGit

+This change is made on my local computer

 This is a simple cheat sheet on how to use git and github as a beginner.
 I'm also a beginner so if you refer to this repository, please take the info at your own risk, I'm not an expert.

 > Note : If you are using VS code or VS Git is directly integrated in the software, which simplifies the step.
 However all the same steps are required.